History of the Acadians: Civil war

-With the death of Isaac de Razilly, Acadia was plunged into what some historians have described as a civil war (1640–1645).
+With the death of Isaac de Razilly, Acadia was plunged into what some historians have described as a civil war (1635–1654).
 Acadia had two legitimate Lieutenant Governors.
 The war was between Port Royal, where Governor Charles de Menou d'Aulnay de Charnisay was stationed, and present-day Saint John, New Brunswick, where Governor Charles de Saint-Étienne de la Tour was stationed.

 In the war, there were four major battles.
 La Tour attacked d'Aulnay at Port Royal in 1640.
 In response to the attack, D'Aulnay sailed out of Port Royal to establish a five-month blockade of La Tour's fort at Saint John, which La Tour eventually defeated (1643).
 La Tour attacked d'Aulnay again at Port Royal in 1643.
 D'Aulnay and Port Royal ultimately won the war against La Tour with the 1645 siege of Saint John.
 After d'Aulnay died (1650), La Tour re-established himself in Acadia.

 Mi'kmaq man depiction titled 'Homme Acadien' (Acadian Man) by Jacques Grasset de Saint-Sauveur.
 The Nova Scotia Museum description indicates: This Mi'kmaq man has light hair and European features; his accoutrements are also inaccurately depicted.
 The 1750 account of Swedish botanist Peter Kalm, or the eighteenth-century letters of the Abbé Pierre Antoine Simon Maillard, may be the artist's basis for this engraving; both mention Mi'kmaq men tattooed with crosses and suns.
 This engraving was published in an encyclopedia by J. Grasset St-Saveur, "ci-devant vice-consul de la Nation française en Hongrie."

 English colony (1654–1667)

 In 1654, war between France and England broke out.
 Led by Major Robert Sedgwick, a flotilla from Boston, under orders from Cromwell, arrived in Acadia to chase the French out.
 The flotilla seized La Tour's fort, then Port-Royal.
 La Tour, nevertheless, managed to find himself in England, where, with the support of John Kirke, succeeded in receiving from Cromwell a part of Acadia, along with Sir Thomas Temple.
-La Tour returned to Cap-de-Sable where he remained until his death in 1666 at the age of 73.
+La Tour probably remained at Port-Royal until his death in 1666 at the age of 73.

 During the English occupation of Acadia, Jean-Baptiste Colbert, Louis XIV's minister, forbade the Acadians from returning to France.

 As a result of the English occupation, no new French families settled in Acadia between 1654 and 1670.